I am absolutely obsessed with guacamole. Seriously. I. Love. It.

-For the longest time I would make the basic avocado and tomato recipe like everyone else.
+For the longest time, I would make the basic avocado and tomato recipe like everyone else.
 Then I stumbled across a southwest styled guacamole at my local grocery store and now I have a new obsession.
 This copycat version is so delicious with more vegetables than a basic guacamole recipe.
 Who doesn’t need more veggies in their life?
 I know I need more!
-The corn and black bean mixture really stands out to make your dip a little more fun for a party or a taco night!
+The corn and black bean mixture really stand out to make your dip a little more fun for a party or a taco night!

 Preparation time: About 20 minutes.

 1/2 Cup of Red Onion, Diced

 1 Tsp of Salt